wfortin136/sql_challenge/README.md

 * We want to persist the storage of the intermediate data sets.
 That is, store each backup file

 ## Approach
-* Open each file within a directory in timestamp order
+* Open each file within a directory in any order.
+  * Assume we can use timestamp of files for ordering
+  * Assume name has no timestamp indicator (Though it probably should)
 * Store each file as a python object into memory
 * Convert each python object to a json blob
 * Be able to read each json and convert back into python object